facebookexperimental/moq-encoder-player/README.md

 Main encoder webpage and also glues all encoder pieces together

 - When it receives an audio OR video raw frame from `a_capture` or `v_capture`:
-  - Adds it into `TimeBufferChecker` (for latency tracking)
+  - Records a single **capture anchor** the first time (the frame's WebCodecs timestamp paired with `Date.now()`), so the capture wall clock can later be reconstructed as a linear function of the media timestamp.
+This replaced the old per-frame `clkms` side-channel and the `TimeBufferChecker` lookup tables.
-  - Sends it to encoder
+  - Sends it to the encoder (the video frame also carries its capture wall clock so the latency overlay can stamp capture time — see `overlay_processor`)

 - When it receives an audio OR video encoded chunk from `a_encoder` or `v_encoder`:
-  - Gets the wall clock generation time of 1st frame/sample in the chunk
+  - Reconstructs the capture wall clock of the chunk from the capture anchor
-  - Sends the chunk (augmented with wall clock, seqId, and metadata) to the muxer
+  - Sends the chunk (augmented with seqId and metadata) to the muxer

-### src/utils/time_buffer_checker.ts (TimeBufferChecker)
+### src/overlay_processor/overlay_encoder.ts (OverlayEncoder)

-Stores the frames timestamps and the wall clock generation time from the raw generated frames.
-That allows us keep track of each frame / chunk creation time (wall clock)
+Stamps an integer value (the capture epoch in ms) into the top rows of a raw video frame by writing one bright/dark pixel run per bit, prefixed with a marker sequence.
+The value survives H.264 encode/decode as image content, so the player can recover it and measure glass-to-glass latency **without any side-channel metadata** (see `OverlayDecoder` on the player side).
+It requires an NV12 raw frame; the encoder toggles it live from the "Add latency information in video" checkbox and falls back to the un-overlaid frame if the source format differs.

 ### src/capture/v_capture.ts